frainmaster/dir_word_searcher/README.md

     - B: to include searching for binary files, otherwise ignored
     - J: to just show the files involved, no line number
     - F: to include search for file/dir names
+    - G: to search for file/dir names ONLY
     - M: to search multiple keywords in a single line.
 Only appear if 2 or more words given.
     > sample search:
     > - `C` - to include case sensitive search